Karen Castor Dentel

+Karen Castor Dentel (born September 8, 1968) is an American politician who has served as the supervisor of elections of Orange County, Florida since 2025.
+A member of the Democratic Party, she previously served as a member of the Orange County School Board from 2018 to 2024 and in the Florida House of Representatives from 2012 to 2014.

 History

 Castor Dentel was born in Tampa to Donald Castor, a former Hillsborough County Judge, and Betty Castor, who served as the President of the University of South Florida, Florida Education Commissioner, State Senator, and the 2004 Democratic nominee for the United States Senate.
 Her sister, Kathy Castor, is currently a United States Congresswoman from Florida's 14th congressional district.
 Her brother, Frank Castor, is currently a Judge in Palm Beach County, Florida.
 She graduated from Chamberlain High School and then attended Vanderbilt University, where she received a bachelor's degree in elementary education in 1990.
 Castor Dentel then attended the University of North Carolina at Chapel Hill, receiving her Master of Education in literacy studies in 1993.
 Finally, she attended the University of Florida, receiving her PhD in curriculum and instruction in 2001.
 Castor Dentel has taught elementary school for a total of fifteen years throughout Orange County Public Schools and with the School Board of Alachua County in Gainesville, FL.

 Castor Dentel was elected to the Orange County School Board for District 6 in August 2017, serving the remaining 2 years of School Board Member Nancy Robbinson's term, and was re-elected to a four-year term on August 18, 2020.

+On November 5, 2024, Castor Dentel was elected to serve as Orange County Supervisor of Elections to replace DeSantis appointee Glenn Gilzean.
+Castor Dentel garnered 40.24% of the vote in a crowded field of other democratic candidates.